You are running an audit on yourself with the one instrument in the room you have already decided you cannot trust.

 Pause here, because this is the diagnostic the broader evangelical world has missed.
 Imposter syndrome is not, fundamentally, a problem of low self-esteem or an abusive upbringing or a dysfunctional church environment.
 Those are aggravators.
 The root is theological, and the root has a name.
 The root is Pelagianism.

 Pelagius — the fifth-century British monk Augustine spent the back half of his life refuting — taught that humans contribute meaningfully to their own salvation by exercising their will to choose God.
 The Reformers, recovering Augustine, called this the works-righteousness root that grows back in the church every generation.
-It always grows back.
-It is growing back in your heart right now, and the proof is the imposter syndrome itself.
+It always grows back, and it grows back here in a form almost nobody screens for — not as pride, which you would recognize and fight, but as shame, which feels like humility and is its exact inversion.

 Watch the move your mind makes when imposter syndrome attacks.
 "My faith is not strong enough — therefore I might not be saved."
 That sentence is a Pelagian sentence.
 It assumes that your faith is the qualifying factor, and that the strength of your faith is the metric.
 Both assumptions are heretical.
 The qualifying factor is God's choice of you before the foundation of the world.
 The metric is the perfect righteousness of Christ imputed to you.
 Your faith is the receiving instrument, not the credential.
 A beggar's hand does not have to be strong to receive a meal.
 The hand has only to be open.